MZ ES 125/150: Receptions

 In the contemporary endurance test over 12,000 km The ES 150 (first version) failed to fully meet the high expectations of a Q-rated vehicle.
 While the engine, transmission, and chassis were trouble-free and showed no unusual wear, apart from a prematurely worn clutch, some parts could not withstand the vibrations.
 Two broken wires and three alternator failures each caused the vehicle to break down.
 The front fender repeatedly caused problems with cracking.
 Other vibration-related defects included a malfunctioning speedometer, rattling noises, a prematurely worn tire, and a loose exhaust manifold.
 There were also regular problems with the spark plug (plug bridges), which were related to the inferior fuel quality at the time.
 In a 1963 test report, both models reached the official top speed with the driver sitting upright and reached 100 km/h and 103 km/h, respectively, with the driver lying down.

 In the test report for the ES 150/1, however, the Q quality mark for the highest quality was defended.
 The top speed was now 108 km/h (67 mph) with the rider lying down.
 The increased performance was praised, especially in light of the maintained full-throttle stability and the moderate fuel consumption of 3.7 l/100 km.
 Externally, the machine no longer reflected contemporary tastes, but at the same time, it was emphasized that switching to a telescopic front fork would not necessarily result in an improvement in handling.

 Frequent problems with the ES 125/150 engine occurred with the crankshaft journal (accessible from the right side).

 A test by the US magazine Cycle World in 1965 concluded:

 In riding the MZ, we became especially aware that the machine is not made for the sport; it is a working-man's motorcycle, […].
-Everything seems to be made for durability, […].
 Everything seems to be made for durability, even to a complete enclosure around the rear chain, which should extend its life.
 It starts easily, and potters along at low and medium speeds very smoothly.
 The finish is moderately good; certainly more impressive than the styling, which was peculiar, to be charitable.
 In all, the bike is nothing to get excited about, but it gives the impression of being able to take you there, and return, for a lot of miles.